mupotsal/PreWork---IOS-Development/README.md

 - [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+iHere's a walkthrough of implemented user stories:

 <img src='http://i.imgur.com/link/to/your/gif/file.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />